-Summer and school term earnings are considered as financial resources in the calculation of your unmet need, see pages 18-19.
-Students who are unable to work in the summer due to medical reasons or accept unpaid positions such as internships and volunteering should contact the Financial Aid office for further guidance.
+Summer and school term earnings are considered as financial resources in the calculation of your unmet need.
+Students who are unable to work in the summer due to medical reasons or accept unpaid positions such as internships and volunteering should contact the Financial Aid Office for further guidance.

-Use the Financial Aid Calculator
+Use the Financial Aid Estimator

-You can use the Financial Aid Calculator to get an estimate of your financial aid assessment, see law.utoronto.ca/financial-aid-calculator
+You can use the Financial Aid Estimator to get an estimate of your financial aid assessment (www.law.utoronto.ca/financial-aid-estimator)